 Delivery Technology Disruptions and the Opportunities They Create

 These are disruptions driven by change in delivery technologies.

 |Emergence of social collaboration technology||Social collaboration platforms like Teams and Slack are now used in day to day work life.
 Delivering learning through such platforms in the workflow is another opportunity area for off-the-shelf providers.|

 |Increased adoption of mobile technology||Using mobile to deliver learning bytes based on need and learning pattern is another opportunity for off-the-shelf content providers.|

 |The shift from LMS to LXP||There is a lot of conversation around how to syndicate off-the-shelf content with platforms like EdCast, Percipio, and Degreed.|

 |Rise of artificial intelligence/machine learning||Delivering off-the-shelf content pieces for personalized learning experiences to learners using artificial intelligence and machine learning technologies is another area of opportunity to explore.|

 |Rich data analytics||Generating rich data analytics based on learner behaviors and work patterns; and using those insights to deliver just-in-time learning content in the workflow, has huge potential.|

-As evident from above, there are opportunities that each types of disruption can bring along.
+As evident from the discussions, there are opportunities that each types of disruption can bring along.
 Off-the-shelf content providers need to carefully watch out for those and take advantage of them.
 At the same time, it is not feasible for off-the-shelf providers to work on each opportunity on their own.
 Custom content learning businesses can support them for best results.

 Have you devised an opportunity out of a technology disruption?
 What success stories do you have to share with the industry?
 Please comment below or drop us a note at email@example.com.